Tim Roth

 Timothy Simon Roth (/rɒθ/; born 14 May 1961) is an English actor.
+A prominent member of the Brit Pack group, his accolades include a BAFTA Award, as well as nominations for an Academy Award and a Golden Globe Award.

-He was among a group of prominent British actors known as the "Brit Pack".
-After garnering attention in television productions Made in Britain (1982) and Meantime (1983), Roth was nominated for the BAFTA Award for Most Promising Newcomer in his theatrical film debut The Hit (1984).
+After garnering attention in television productions Made in Britain (1983) and Meantime (1983), Roth was nominated for the BAFTA Award for Most Promising Newcomer in his theatrical film debut The Hit (1984).
 He gained further recognition for his roles in films, including The Cook, the Thief, His Wife & Her Lover (1989), Vincent & Theo, and Rosencrantz & Guildenstern Are Dead (both 1990).

 Roth has collaborated with Quentin Tarantino on several films, including Reservoir Dogs (1992), Pulp Fiction (1994), Four Rooms (1995), and The Hateful Eight (2015).
-For his performance in Rob Roy (1995), he won a BAFTA Award, and was nominated for the Academy Award and the Golden Globe Award.
+For his performance in Rob Roy (1995), he won the BAFTA Award for Best Actor in a Supporting Role, and was nominated for the Academy Award and the Golden Globe Award in the same category.
 Other film credits include The Legend of 1900 (1998), Planet of the Apes (2001), Funny Games (2007), Selma (2014), Luce (2019), and Bergman Island (2021).

 Roth made his directorial debut with the film The War Zone (1999).
 He played Cal Lightman on the Fox series Lie to Me (2009–11), Jim Worth / Jack Devlin on the Sky Atlantic series Tin Star (2017–20), and Emil Blonsky / Abomination in the Marvel Cinematic Universe, including the films The Incredible Hulk (2008), Shang-Chi and the Legend of the Ten Rings (2021), and the Disney+ series She-Hulk: Attorney at Law (2022).

-Early life
+Early life and education

-Timothy Simon Roth was born on 14 May 1961 in Dulwich, London.
+Timothy Simon Roth was born in Dulwich, London on 14 May 1961.
 His mother, Ann, was a painter and teacher.
 His father, Ernie, was a Fleet Street journalist and painter.
 His father was born in Sheepshead Bay, Brooklyn, to a family of Irish descent.
 Although he was not of Jewish background, his father changed his surname from "Smith" to the German/Yiddish "Roth" in the 1940s, as "an act of anti-Nazi solidarity".
 Roth's father was a World War II veteran.

 Roth is a survivor of child sexual abuse, committed by his paternal grandfather, whom he has stated sexually abused him from childhood until his early teen years.
 He first revealed that he was a victim of sexual abuse during press for the 1999 film The War Zone, which dealt with the topics of incest and sexual violence within a family, but declined to name the perpetrator at that time.
 In December 2016, he gave an interview to The Guardian in which he said that his abuser was his grandfather, who had also abused his father when he was a child.

 Roth attended school in Lambeth before moving to Croydon Technical School, due to bullying.
 He attended the Strand School in Tulse Hill.
 Roth wanted to be a sculptor and studied at London's Camberwell College of Arts.